cloro

 cloro homepage

 A ChatGPT scraper API purpose-built for AI search.
-Most scrapers treat ChatGPT like any other website. cloro treats it like a search engine — the response is parsed into structured fields (text, citations, sources, query fan-out, shopping cards, brand entities) instead of being returned as raw HTML.
+Most scrapers treat ChatGPT like any other website. cloro treats it like a search engine.
+The response is parsed into structured fields — text, citations, sources, query fan-out, shopping cards, brand entities — instead of raw HTML.

-It’s the only tool on this list specifically architected to parse ChatGPT’s streaming SSE response and convert it into structured business intelligence.
+It’s the only tool on this list architected to parse ChatGPT’s streaming SSE response and convert it into structured business intelligence.
 You get meaning, not just HTML.
+That’s what makes it the best ChatGPT scraper for brand monitoring.

 Key features

-• Citation parsing — extracts every link ChatGPT cites with parsed source URLs, labels, and citation positions
+• Citation parsing — extracts every link ChatGPT cites, with source URLs, labels, and positions (see the ChatGPT sources API)

-• Query fan-out detection — captures the sub-questions ChatGPT decomposes a single prompt into
+• Query fan-out detection — captures the sub-questions ChatGPT decomposes a prompt into

-• Shopping cards, brand entities, web-search source attribution as structured fields
+• Shopping cards, brand entities, and web-search source attribution as structured fields

 • Multi-model support — scrape across the GPT model family from one interface

-• Managed auth — handles login, session cookies, 2FA persistence as part of the service
+• Managed auth — handles login, session cookies, and 2FA persistence

-• Rich format support — returns text, markdown, and raw HTML for the same response
+• Rich formats — returns text, markdown, and raw HTML for the same response

 Pros

-• Search-intent signal — tells you whether ChatGPT triggered a web search or answered from training memory
+• Search-intent signal.
+It tells you whether ChatGPT searched the web or answered from memory

-• Cross-surface coverage — same API also returns parsed responses for Perplexity, Gemini, Copilot, AI Overview, AI Mode
+• Cross-surface coverage.
+The same API returns parsed responses for Perplexity, Gemini, Copilot, AI Overview, and AI Mode

 Cons

-• Built for monitoring and intelligence workflows, not for free-tier chat generation
+• Built for monitoring and intelligence workflows, not free-tier chat generation

-• Per-query pricing scales with monitoring volume — premium for casual use, predictable for production
+• Per-query pricing scales with monitoring volume.
+It’s premium for casual use

 • Newer product than the longest-running scraping platforms